NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 > 1. Click where it says `Undo / Redo` on the left side of the screen.
 All the changes you have made so far are listed here.
 > 2. Click on the step that you want to go back to, in this case go back one step to before you had done the text to date transformation.
 > 3. Visually confirm that the date column now only contains the original dates without timestamps.
 > 3. Notice that you can still click on the later steps to `Redo` the actions.
+Redo the date transformation by clicking on this step.
 {: .challenge}

 ## Using clustering to detect possible typing errors